-Associated Wetlands - Those wetlands that are in proximity to, and either influence or are influenced by, tidal waters or a lake or stream in the shoreline jurisdiction.
+Associated Wetlands - Those wetlands that are in proximity to, and either influence or are influenced by, tidal waters or a lake or stream in shoreline jurisdiction.
 Refer to WAC 173-22-030(1).

-Average Grade Level - The average of the natural or existing topography of the portion of the lot, parcel, or tract of real property that will be directly under the proposed building or structure: In the case of structures to be built over water, average grade level shall be the elevation of the OHWM.
+Average Grade Level - The average of the natural or existing topography of the portion of the lot, parcel, or tract of real property, which will be directly under the proposed building or structure: In the case of structures to be built over water, average grade level shall be the elevation of the OHWM.
 Calculation of the average grade level shall be made by averaging the ground elevations at the midpoint of all exterior walls of the proposed building or structure.

-Best Available Science (BAS) - Information from research, inventory, monitoring, surveys, modeling, synthesis, expert opinion, and assessment that is used to designate, protect, or restore critical areas that is derived from a valid scientific process as defined by WAC 365-195-900 through -925, BAS is derived from a process that includes peer-reviewed literature, standard methods, logical conclusions and reasonable inferences, quantitative analysis, and documented references to produce reliable information.
+Best Available Science (BAS) - Information from research, inventory, monitoring, surveys, modeling, synthesis, expert opinion, and assessment that is used to designate, protect, or restore critical areas that is derived from a valid scientific process as defined by WAC 365-195-900 through WAC 365-195-925, BAS is derived from a process that includes peer-reviewed literature, standard methods, logical conclusions and reasonable inferences, quantitative analysis, and documented references to produce reliable information.

-Berm - A linear mound or series of mounds of sand or gravel generally that parallels the water at or landward of the line of ordinary high tide or the OHWM.
+Berm - A linear mound or series of mounds of sand or gravel generally that parallels the water at or landward of the line of ordinary high tide or OHWM.
 In addition, a linear mound used to screen an adjacent use, such as a parking lot, from transmitting excess noise and glare.

 Best Management Practices (BMPs) - BMPs are the utilization of methods, techniques or products which have been demonstrated to be the most effective and reliable in minimizing environmental impacts.
-BMPs encompass a variety of behavioral, procedural, and structural measures that reduce the amount of contaminants in stormwater run-off and in receiving waters and include conservation practices or systems of practices and management measures that:
+BMPs encompass a variety of behavioral, procedural, and structural measures that reduce the amount of contaminants in stormwater run-off and in receiving waters.